common-workflow-language/user_guide/README.md

 markdown external links) pull request reviewers must verify that links are still working after the change.

+Use “tool description” not “tool wrapper” for describing the first argument given to the `cwl-runner` or `cwltool` commands.

 ### Code examples

 To include code into a Markdown file you have two options.
 For external files use